Porepunkah police shootings: Manhunt

 The Mount Buffalo National Park was closed as police searched for Freeman.

 Nearly 500 officers were deployed to the Porepunkah area to search for Freeman, to investigate the shootings and to provide community assurance.
 (Note: The number of law enforcement personnel involved in the manhunt was unprecedented.)
 These included members of Victoria Police, bolstered with assistance from all interstate police forces, and from the Australian Federal Police.
 Assistance was also provided by the Australian Security Intelligence Organisation and the Australian Defence Force, as well as from other emergency services organisations.
 (Note: Other emergency services organisations included Ambulance Victoria and the State Emergency Service.)

 Cold, snowy and windy winter weather conditions made the initial stages of the search difficult.
 The shootings occurred in the foothills of Mount Buffalo, a rugged, alpine region with dense bushland containing many natural caves, disused mineshafts and potential hideouts such as abandoned structures, huts and gorges, further hindering the search.
 Locals speculated that Freeman, an experienced bushman, could survive in the region for weeks.

 A no-fly zone, prohibiting all aircraft including drones, was established over the search area and was extended multiple times.
-As of 29 September, it remained in place over Porepunkah.
+As of 29 September 2025, it remained in place over Porepunkah.
 Parks Victoria also closed Mount Buffalo National Park.

 Freeman's wife became the focus of media attention.
 On 28 August, she was arrested with her 15-year-old son in a raid on a Porepunkah property.
 They were subsequently interviewed and released pending further inquiries.
 Four days later, she publicly urged her husband to surrender, and offered support to Victoria Police, saying she "does not hold anti-authority views", and expressing her condolences and sorrow for the deaths of the officers.

 On 6 September, police announced a reward for information leading to Freeman's capture, the largest ever offered in Victoria for an arrest.
 By 29 September they had received more than 1400 tips from members of the public.
 Several unconfirmed sightings led to tactical operations in and around the national park.

-On 12 September, 17 days after the shooting, the police SOG in their search for Freeman were supported by police tactical officers from all Australian state and territory police tactical groups, and New Zealand, conducting the largest police tactical operation in Australian history, involving over 125 officers.
+On 12 September 17 days after the shooting, the police SOG in their search for Freeman were supported by police tactical officers from all Australian state and territory police tactical groups, and New Zealand, conducting the largest police tactical operation in Australian history, involving hundreds of officers and over 125 specialist officers.
 Two days later, warnings against travelling to the Porepunkah area were lifted, and residents were advised to remain vigilant.

 As September ended, Victoria Police announced they had scaled back the search to around 200 officers, with numbers fluctuating as needs arose elsewhere.
 By then, police had searched over 40 km2 and hundreds of properties, both with and without the consent of owners.
-The manhunt had extended beyond the proximate area to locations including Goomalibee, a town 100 km east of Porepunkah.
+The manhunt had extended beyond the proximate area to locations including Goomalibee, a town 100 km west of Porepunkah.
 As of 2 October, the search continued to focus on Mount Buffalo National Park, which remained closed to the public.